NVIDIA/DL4AGX/AV-Solutions/uniad_tensorrt/inference_app/README.md

 # C++ Inference Application
-In this README file, we will cover the following topics:
-1) Inference application environments and platforms
-2) How to build the plugins and the inference application
-3) How to build the engines
-4) How to prepare the data for inference
-5) How to run inference application

-## Environments and platforms
+## Environment
 The inference application is tested on NVIDIA DRIVE Orin platform with `TensorRT 8.6.13.3`.
 ## Dependencies
 The inference application will use [cuOSD](https://github.com/NVIDIA-AI-IOT/Lidar_AI_Solution/tree/master/libraries/cuOSD) and [STB](https://github.com/nothings/stb) as submodules.
-Notice that since cuOSD do not have separate repo, we need to manually download it from the [link](https://github.com/NVIDIA-AI-IOT/Lidar_AI_Solution/tree/master/libraries/cuOSD) and put it under [dependencies folder](./dependencies/), i.e.,
+Notice that since cuOSD do not have separate repo, we need to manually download it from [here](https://github.com/NVIDIA-AI-IOT/Lidar_AI_Solution/tree/master/libraries/cuOSD) and put it under [dependencies folder](./dependencies/), i.e.,
 ```
 dependencies/
 |── stb/